Looking for the best tools for project management?

 - Right pane: contains detailed information about your tasks

 This interface makes it easy to manage everything from one workspace.
-You can monitor every task dependency, team communication, and project progress reports easily.
+You can monitor every task dependency, team communication, and project status reports easily.

 Wrike has powerful analytics to give project managers detailed insights about their project and team.
 Here are two of their most popular analytics reports: